 }

-Before restoring, you can prevent unique constraint violations by adding logic that checks with findByEmailAndDeletedAtIsNull whether an active user with the same email exists.
+Before restoring, adding logic to check whether an active user with the same email exists using findByEmailAndDeletedAtIsNull can prevent unique constraint violations in advance.

-If you also put @SQLRestriction on the target of a OneToMany association, deleted records will be automatically excluded when child collections are fetched from the parent entity.
-On the other hand, this means the value of collection.size() no longer matches the physical record count.
-For aggregations and history processing, it’s safer to re-fetch the count with a native query.
+If you also attach @SQLRestriction to the related entity of OneToMany, deleted items will be automatically excluded when fetching child collections from the parent entity.
+On the other hand, this means that the value of collection.size() will no longer match the physical record count.
+For aggregation or historical processing, it’s safer to recount using native queries.

-As mentioned earlier, only the identifier is bound to ? in @SQLDelete, so if you want to record deleted_by (who deleted), you need a different approach.
-The straightforward way is to provide a @Modifying UPDATE method in the repository that takes the deleter as an argument.
+As mentioned earlier, since only the identifier is bound to ? in @SQLDelete, you’ll need other means if you want to record deleted_by (the deleter).
+The straightforward approach is to prepare a @Modifying UPDATE method in the repository that accepts the deleter as an argument.

 public interface UserRepository extends JpaRepository<User, Long> {